bderrickmatthew/results-summary-component-main/README.md

 - [hex 2 rgb(a) && hex 2 hsl(a)](https://tgomilar.github.io/hex2rgb/) - This helped me with colors.
 - [Box shadow css generator](https://cssgenerator.org/box-shadow-css-generator.html) - This helped me to generate box shadow.
+- [CSS Shapes Explained: How to Draw a Circle, Triangle, and More Using Pure CSS](https://www.freecodecamp.org/news/css-shapes-explained-how-to-draw-a-circle-triangle-and-more-using-pure-css/) - This helped me to to draw a shape particularly a circle.

 ## Author